MY bean bag offers a front row seat to one of the best shows in Andalucia.

 “It’s Mojitos from 3pm but it creates a great atmosphere and it is surprising how many people end up renting out paddle surfs or taking a kitesurf lesson.”

-It is certainly the spot to take up this fun, high-adrenaline sport, with current world champion Liam Whaley learning and basing himself here when not touring the world competing.
+It is certainly the spot to take up this fun, high-adrenaline sport, with regular world champion Liam Whaley learning and basing himself here when not touring the world competing.

-I recently gave it a go ( See Stung into action on page 26) and while the 40-knot winds wreaked havoc with my classes I still had a fantastic time.
+I recently gave it a go and while the 40-knot winds wreaked havoc with my classes I still had a fantastic time.

 But equally, it is a great place to just take the waters, have lunch or an afternoon drink at the achingly hip Tumbao beach bar.